 Land Sales: In 2004 land sales peaked with 96+ parcels transacted in the first two quarters of the year.
 A high number of sales since 2006, steady growth is reported countywide for the first half of 2019.
 Southern Berkshire shows the highest gains and the majority of sales, with $4.2 million transacted in 34 parcel sales.
 With 59 sales countywide, overall sales activity is higher than the previous 12 years, but still less than half the sales recording during our peak in 2004, when there were 124 parcels sold in the first half of the year, valued at that time of over 14 million dollars.

-Commercial sales, while small in number, showed mixed improvements in the 1st quarter of the year in 2019 over past years.
-The number of sales stayed level with 10 commercial buildings sold, but the dollar volume fell 31% to $4.2 million, down from $6 million.
-North and south county commercial sales showed strong growth from last year.
+Commercial Sales: While small in number, commercial sales showed mixed results in the 1st half of the year in 2019 over past years.
+Central and southern Berkshire commercial transactions fell, while north Berkshire sales continued to surge past sales rates for the last 10 years.
 Please note: Not all Berkshire REALTOR assisted commercial sales are included in the MLS database.